mohitmv/blog/_posts/2021-10-19-Cpp-Undefined-Behaviour-101.md

 **Ans9.** UB.
 Reading a memory that is not owned by a object you have access to, have undefined behaviour, no matter what is there on that memory.
 Note that practically it might have garbage value or zero, it doesn't matter.
 As per the standard the program has reachable UB hence it is illegal.
 Whether it works on your machine or not, is irrelevant.

+**Ans10.** output = 0.

-**Ans10.** UB.
-Reading an uninitialized scaler has undefined behaviour.
-The memory allocation using 'new' only allocates memory for it and calls it's constructor. (constructor of scaler is nop).
-Constructor of a scaler does not initialize it.
-Hence the value at `*x` is uninitialised. `y` is trying to read it.
-Hence undefined behaviour.
-This UB is equivalent to UB in `int x; int y = x;`.
+  Reading an uninitialized scaler has undefined behaviour, but here the scaler is default-constructed.
+The memory allocation using 'new' allocates memory and calls it's default-constructor.
+  Note that there a different rules for constructor of scalers.

+  - `int x; int y = x;` This is UB, because `x` is constructed but not initialized. i.e. the lifttime of variable x have started but it's not initialized to a value.

+  - `auto x = int(); int y = x;` This is valid program, and the value of y will be 0.
+Here `x` is default-constructed and initialized with value 0.

+  - `int* x = new int; int y = *x;` For the same reason above, this is a valid program.